anfashop/anfashop/README1.md

 ﻿
 ==================================================================================================

-WOO is a clean, modern, landing page site template.
+ANFASHOP is a clean, modern, landing page site template.
 It has a fully responsive design and was tested on all major browser and mobile devices.
-Woo is the perfect template to showcase your apps, services or digital goods.
+ANFASHOP is the perfect template to showcase your apps, services or digital goods.

 ==================================================================================================